thruston/grid-banger/README.rst

-The functions in this module convert from OSGB grid references to and from GPS Latitude and Longitude, using formulae, and the OSTN15 data set, supplied by ORGB.
+The functions in this module convert from OSGB grid references to and from GPS Latitude and Longitude, using formulae, and the OSTN15 data set, supplied by OSGB.
 Conversions are accurate to approximately +/- 1mm.
 The scope is limited to the same coverage as the Ordnance Survey maps: England, Wales, Scotland, and the Isle of Man, but not Northern Ireland, nor the Channel Islands.